 What is the meaning of "freedom" if one of the offered options

-leads to hell ?
+if he seemed to be heading there.
 Does it make any sense to say that someone freely

 chooses an option that leads to hell : isn't it a trap against